 1984 During Canon Bindon’s time the church centre was completed and the church became clear of debt.
 On March 11th 1984 the church was consecrated.
 Towards the end of his term, Kohimarama became a parish and St James, Orakei, which had been part of the parochial district up to that time, was established as an independent Mission District.

 1987 The Reverend Jim Withers became vicar of the parish in 1987 and ministered to us until the end of 2002.
 Two very successful Alpha programmes were run.
-During Jim’s time, the sanctuary was remodelled and the altar brought forward into the nave and the Martyrs’ Memorial Chapel created behind the reredos.
+During Jim’s time, the sanctuary was remodeled and the altar brought forward into the nave and the Martyrs’ Memorial Chapel created behind the reredos.

 1991 The vicarage to East of the church was sold in 1991.
 With the proceeds the present vicarage was built on previously unused Parish land.